qig123/pdf_trans/mybook/Part II_ Core Issues in Language Design/Chapter 9_ Subroutines and Control Abstraction.md

 As discussed in Section 3.6.1, a closure needs to include both a code address and a referencing environment because, in a language with nested subroutines, we need to make sure that the environment available to f at line 6 is the same that would have been available to add_k if it had been called directly at line 14—in particular, that it includes the binding for k. ■ Subroutines are routinely passed as parameters (and returned as results) in functional languages.
 A list-based version of apply_to_A would look something EXAMPLE 9.21

+First-class subroutines in Scheme like this in Scheme (for the meanings of car, cdr, and cons, see Section 8.6):

 ```
 (define apply-to-L
 (lambda (f l)